Top 21 Family-Friendly Bike Trails in Wisconsin

 One mile north of Riverfront Park, Riverwalk Park and Overlook offers a play area in the shape of a riverboat, an overlook extending into the river, a bike repair station, and covered sitting area.
 Continuing a little further north on the trail is Veterans Memorial Park.
 It has picnic shelters, a playground, camping, boat launch, and fishing.
 The park is a perfect place to look for the bald eagles that frequent the river valley.

-Located in Superior, this 5 mile city trail has a surface of paved asphalt.
+Located in Superior, this five mile city trail has a surface of paved asphalt.
 There are a few gentle hills that are manageable for children.
 Also, the path crosses few busy roads.
 Supervision of young children is advised at the one railroad crossing.
-The Osaugie Trail offers beautiful scenery of Superior’s waterfront, and there is a lot of history presented along the route.
-Kids will enjoy the two playgrounds located in parks at the two ends of the trail, and public restrooms are available at two trailheads.
+The Osaugie Trail offers beautiful scenery of Superior’s waterfront, and there is a lot of history presented on the trail.
+A few restaurants and fast food places are found along the route.

 Superior’s Osaugie Trail offers a short but scenic bicycle ride.